 What is ANUG • Trench Mouth

-Acute Necrotizing Ulcerative Gingivitis is a severe and painful inflammation of the gums, which causes deep ulcerations of the gingival tissues.
+ANUG or Acute Necrotizing Ulcerative Gingivitis is a severe and painful inflammation of the gums, which causes deep ulcerations of the gingival tissues.
 The condition is caused by poor oral hygiene combined with poor nutrition and weak immune system.
 If left untreated, the infection can lead to the necrosis of gum tissues and may spread to other areas of the body.

 What is Acute Necrotizing Ulcerative Gingivitis?